Health Information Portal (HIP)

 Mar 1, 2020 - Present

 In March 2020, the first confirmed case of C. auris in Pennsylvania was detected in a patient admitted to a Philadelphia short-term acute care hospital with a history of healthcare exposures in another state.
-Suspected or confirmed cases of C. auris in Philadelphia should be reported to PDPH at 215-685-6748.
+Suspected or confirmed cases of C. auris in Philadelphia should be reported to PDPH at 215-685-6748 during business hours or at 215-686-4514 after normal business hours.

 COVID-19